LASER: Stratified Selective Sampling for Instruction Tuning with Dedicated Scoring Strategy: Methods

 \begin{enumerate}[leftmargin=*,topsep=0pt,noitemsep] \item \textbf{Classification}.
 We train a lightweight classifier $\pi_{c}$ to categorise all inputs $x_i$ in $\mathcal{D}$ into one out of seven categories, which we denote as $l \in \mathcal{L}$. \item \textbf{Scoring}.
-Each input–output pair $(x_i, y_i)$ is scored using a category-specific quality scorer (yielding $f_i$) and a general-purpose difficulty scorer (yielding $q_i$); the results are combined into an overall preference score $p_i$. \item \textbf{Clustering + Ranking}.
+Each input–output pair $(x_i, y_i)$ is scored using a general-purpose difficulty scorer (yielding $f_i$) and a category-specific quality scorer (yielding $q_i$); the results are combined into an overall preference score $p_i$. \item \textbf{Clustering + Ranking}.
 Ultimately, we select the samples with the highest $p_i$ while using a clustering approach to maintain diversity and minimise redundancies in $\mathcal{D}'$. \end{enumerate} We detail each step in the remainder of this section.